katyisgreaty/Addresses/README.md

 ## Description

 _This is a webpage that allows you to store addresses in an address book.
-You can add new addresses, click on individual addresses to see their details, and clear all addresses to wipe the slate clean and start again._
+You can add new addresses, click on individual addresses to see their details, and clear all addresses to wipe the slate clean and start again.
+You can see the github repository for this project at https://github.com/katyisgreaty/Addresses_

 ## Setup/Installation Requirements